 No matter the situation, it is important that taxpayers are well educated as to the impact property taxes can have.
 As tax amounts can vary greatly from one property to the next depending on the value, age and number of years the current owner has possessed the property, it is best to contact the local unit assessor to find out how taxes are computed and to file for the Principal Residence Exemption available to Michigan residents that own and occupy a homestead in that city or township.

-If you are a property owner, you will not be charged to access your record card, however, a $2.00 charge is applied to other parcels.
-If you have questions regarding property within the city and you cannot find the answer on our website or you need general tax law information, please contact Bernadette Weaver, Gladwin City Assessor at (989) 426-9231, Extension 104 or e-mail at email@example.com.
+If you have questions regarding property within the city and you cannot find the answer on our website or you need general tax law information, please contact Bernadette Weaver, Gladwin City Assessor at (989) 426-9231, Extension 15 or e-mail at firstname.lastname@example.org.

 The State of Michigan website at www.michigan.gov is also at your disposal for various laws pertaining to property taxes and various information contacts at the Department of Treasury and Michigan Tax Tribunal.